sympy/sympy/doc/src/aboutus.rst

 #.
 Lennart Fricke: make sure that cse avoids symbol collision
 #. shashank-agg: ensure that the range is correct for multiple plots
 #. carstimon: make Abs(polar_lift(arg)) -> abs(arg)
+#.
+Zamrath Nizam: replace atoms(Symbol) with free_symbols where appropriate

 Up-to-date list in the order of the first contribution is given in the `AUTHORS
 <https://github.com/sympy/sympy/blob/master/AUTHORS>`_ file.